History of the Dominican Republic: French occupation (1795–1809)

 In 1801, Toussaint Louverture arrived in Santo Domingo, proclaiming the abolition of slavery on behalf of the French Republic.
 Shortly afterwards, Napoleon dispatched an army which subdued the whole island and ruled it for a few months.
 Mulattoes and blacks again rose up against these French in October 1802 and finally defeated them in November 1803.
 On 1 January 1804, the victors declared Saint-Domingue to be the independent republic of Haiti, the Taíno name for the entire island.
 Even after their defeat by the Haitians, a small French garrison remained in Santo Domingo.
 Slavery was reestablished and many of the émigré Spanish colonists returned.
 In 1805, Jean-Jacques Dessalines, after crowning himself Emperor, invaded, reaching Santo Domingo before retreating in the face of a French naval squadron.
 In their retreat through the Cibao, the Haitians sacked the towns of Santiago and Moca, slaughtering most of their residents.

-The French held on to the eastern part of the island until the pro-Spanish rebellion led the Dominican General Juan Sánchez Ramírez.
-He delivered a heavy blow at the Battle of Palo Hincado on November 7, 1808.
-With help from the British Navy, Ramírez laid siege to the city of Santo Domingo.
+The French held on to the eastern part of the island until dealt a serious blow by Juan Sánchez Ramírez at the Battle of Palo Hincado on November 7, 1808.
+With the help of a British fleet, Ramírez laid siege to the city of Santo Domingo.
 The French in the besieged city finally capitulated on July 9, 1809, initiating a twelve-year period of Spanish rule, known in Dominican history as España Boba ('the Foolish Spain').